Uberspace/lab/CONTRIBUTING.md

 Before you begin writing:

 -   To signify intent and prevent duplicate work, please create an issue **before** working on your pull request.
+-   We know that CentOS 7 is old, we are working with full force on a successor for Uberspace 7 on a modern system.
+Please do not create guides where you compile software yourself.
+This also applies to compilers like GCC or similar.
 -   Check out our [style guide](STYLE.md).

 ## News Feed